It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 But three American bombs have gone missing.
 They are still hiding somewhere in swamps, fields and oceans all over the planet.

-“We're mostly aware of American cases,” says Jeffrey Lewis, director of the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies in California.
-He explains that the full list of casualties did not appear until after the documents were declassified by the US Department of Defense in the 1980s.
+“We mostly know about American cases,” says Jeffrey Lewis, director of the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies in California.
+He explains that a complete list of casualties only emerged after the US Department of Defense declassified documents in the 1980s.

 “We don't know much about other countries.
-We don't really know anything about the UK or France or Russia or China,” says Lewis.
-“So I don't think we have anything like full accounting.”
+We don't really know anything about the United Kingdom or France or Russia or China,” Lewis says.
+“So I don’t think we have anything like a complete accounting.”

 First of all, the nuclear past of the Soviet Union is hazy: as of 1986, it stockpiled 45 nuclear weapons.
 Cases when the country lost nuclear bombs are known.
 They were never raised, but, unlike the incidents in the US, they all took place on submarines, and their location is known, if not inaccessible.